 The Revised Standard Version of the Bible says that their bread dough was not leavened because they were thrust out of Egypt and could not tarry.
 Moreover, they had not prepared any provisions for themselves.
 This seems to prove that they left the night of the 15th.

 If the Passover had been at the beginning of the 14th, they would have had all of the 14th to leaven their bread dough and prepare other provisions for their journey.
 If there had been a 24 hour period after the Passover until the first day of Unleavened Bread, their bread dough would have easily been leavened by the time they arrived at Succoth.

-Many say this verse proves that the Israelites left Egypt a whole day after the Passover and that it proves that the Passover was on the 14th , which would mean there were 24 hours between the 14th and the day of the Israelite's departure from Egypt.
+Many think this verse proves that the Israelites left Egypt a whole day after the Passover and that it proves that the Passover was on the 14th, which would mean there were 24 hours between the 14th and the day of the Israelite's departure from Egypt.

-The phrase 'on the morrow' is the Hebrew word 'mimohorat', which means 'on the morrow of '.
-This word is from the root meaning 'to be in front of '.
+The English phrase on the morrow is translated from the Hebrew word mimohorat, which means on the morrow of .
+This word is from the root meaning to be in front of.
 What this verse actually shows is that the Passover was on the 15th and that the Israelites left while it was still dark in the morning after the Passover ceremony and meal, which is also the first day of the Feast of Unleavened Bread.

 The Israelites left their homes some time after midnight in the early morning hours after the Passover under the light of the full moon and they passed through the land while the Egyptians were burying their dead:

 "For the Egyptians buried all their firstborn, which the Lord had smitten among them; upon their gods also the Lord executed judgments" (v4).